stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 **Components:** V, S, M *(Seven sharp thorns.)*<br>
 **Duration:** Sustained, up to 10 minutes

+Any ground-covering vegetation in a 20-foot radius centered on a point within range becomes very hard and sharply pointed without changing its appearance.
+In areas of bare earth, roots and rootlets act in the same way.
+Typically, spike growth can be cast in any outdoor setting except open water, ice, heavy snow, sandy desert, or bare stone.

-The ground in a 20-foot radius centered on a point within range twists and sprouts hard spikes and thorns.
-The area becomes difficult terrain for the duration.
-When a creature moves into or within the area, it takes 2d4 piercing damage for every 5 feet it travels.
+The area becomes difficult terrain for the duration and any creature moving on foot into or through the spell's area takes 1d4 points of piercing damage for each 5 feet of movement through the spiked area.

+When a creature that takes damage from this spell must also succeed at a Dexterity defence check vs your transmutation DC or suffer injuries to its feet and legs that slow its speed by half.
+This speed penalty lasts for 24 hours or until the injured creature receives a [Heal](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Restoration/#heal) spell (which also restores lost Stamina).
+Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Medicine check vs. your transmutation save DC.

 The transformation of the ground is camouflaged to look natural.
 Any creature that can't see the area at the time the spell is cast must make a Perception check vs your transmutation skill to recognize the terrain as hazardous before entering it.